 - Tableau Reader: It’s a free tool for viewing data insights created by Tableau Desktop or Tableau Public.
 It doesn’t support any form of editing or modification.

-Data Studio doesn’t require any complex software installation or lengthy registration process.
+Looker Studio doesn’t require any complex software installation or lengthy registration process.
 Its tools are simple to use.
-Therefore, this makes the Data Studio onboarding process straightforward, especially for newbies.
+Therefore, this makes the Looker Studio onboarding process straightforward, especially for newbies.